 Torres Del Paine - W Trek Planning & Logistics

-If you’ve decided that your trip to Chile will include hiking the W Trek (46-50 miles in total) inside the famous Torres Del Paine National Park, you’ll need to book your lodging there first, and adjust the rest of your travel dates around it.
-The reason is that lodging in the National Park books up EARLY (6-9 months in advance!).
-So it’s possible that you wanted to arrive in the park, say, on a Monday, but there’s no lodging available that day for the Refugio you’re going to start at, so you’ll have to plan to arrive on Tuesday instead (for example).
-Also, beds do open up at the Refugios as people cancel, so it’s possible you could check their respective websites and snag an open bed or two, much closer to your trip date if you don’t have the extended timeframe to plan!
+It’s possible that you wanted to arrive in the park, say, on a Monday, but there’s no lodging available that day for the Refugio you’re going to start at, so you’ll have to plan to arrive on Tuesday instead (for example).
+Be aware that beds do open up at the Refugios as people cancel, so it’s possible you could check their respective websites and snag an open bed or two, much closer to your trip date if you don’t have the extended timeframe to plan!

 Map of Torres Del Paine with W Trek Highlighted

-There are, of course, ways to do Day Hikes and stay in only 1 or 2 Hotel/Refugios, however you will miss out on certain trails & views that you just can’t get to during a day hike.
 If you’re doing the true W Trek, you will be hiking between Refugios and carrying a backpack with your most necessary gear/clothing.
 You’ll be spending the night at a different Refugio each night (except possibly your first and last nights where you might end up staying in the same location).
-You are not allowed to simply show up and camp wherever you like, and there are generally not free beds at the Refugios, so a reservation is REQUIRED (and will be verified at entry) for each night you intend to be in the park.
+You are not allowed to simply show up and camp wherever you like, and there are generally not free beds at the Refugios, so a reservation is REQUIRED for each night you intend to be in the park.

 The first decision will be whether you want to stay indoors, in a shared bunk room which is anywhere from 4-8 bunk beds - co-ed, vs camping outdoors.
 And if you want to camp outdoors, do you plan to carry your own tent/sleeping bags/etc?
 Or do you want to rent those items from the Refugio?
 Regardless of which sleeping arrangement you pick, you are able to also select a meal plan (full board, half board, or no meal plan).
 More to come on food…

-• Day 6 - Hike from Refugio Grey back to Paine Grande (6.9 miles), to catch the Ferry, to the Bus, to the Shuttle back to your car.
+Day 6 - Hike from Refugio Grey back to Paine Grande (6.9 miles), to catch the Ferry to Pudeto.
+Once at Pudeto, you’ll need to catch a Bus.
+Once you’ve booked a ticket on a Bus (Bus Fernandez or Bus Sur are popular), it generally qualifies you for that seat all the way from Pudeto to Puerto Natales.
+However, if you have a car parked at Refugio Central, you can get off the bus at Amarga, and take the shuttle back to Refugio Central.
 Depart for Puerto Natales (if that is your destination) OR stay another night and leave in the morning if you have a longer drive ahead.

 Once you’ve picked your path & where you want to stay for the night, it’s time to start looking at Refugio availability.
 A spreadsheet may be helpful…something like this: